taznuva/Video-Games/README.md

 ## Initial Clean up:
 Sample data set for machine learning module:
 1) "Player" column either dropped or replace non-relevant data with "N/A"
+2) "Player" column needs cross reference on official player label information.
+Create bucket intervals if needed.
-2) All potential dupicate values are an exact match for easy filtering, reducing numerical/grammatical errors.
+3) All potential dupicate values are an exact match for easy filtering, reducing numerical/grammatical errors.
-3) "Release Date" column formated mm-dd-yy
+4) "Release Date" column formated mm-dd-yy
-4) Find & Compare unique values to duplicate values in "User" column.
+5) Find & Compare unique values to duplicate values in "User" column.
 (4a) ---> Determine if Users column is necessary post clean up.
 Use "User Score" column for analysis if not.
 5) Format "Genere" column for catagorical display.
 6) Create new column determining "Franchise"